 5. Odors Linger in Areas with Minimal Airflow

-Improving ventilation is just one crucial step to ensuring a healthier, safer environment.
+Improving ventilation is just one crucial step to ensuring a more comfortable indoor environment.
 However, proper ventilation without effective cleaning is an incomplete strategy.
-Contact SoftBank Robotics today to learn how autonomous cleaning technology can bring your building’s health and safety to the next level.
+Contact SoftBank Robotics today to learn how autonomous cleaning operations can bring your building’s health and safety to the next level.